Navigating Vietnam Labor Laws & Compliance for Foreign Investors

 The 2026 Vietnam Labor Compliance Landscape

 Vietnam’s labor enforcement has tightened significantly this year.
 Authorities are moving toward a fully digitized compliance environment, which impacts how you manage your workforce.
+For a broader view on how these compliance shifts fit into your total entry strategy, see our recent breakdown on the 3 Hidden Vietnam Market Entry Bottlenecks.

 • Electronic Labor Contracts: Under 2026 regulations, labor contracts must now be managed via centralized electronic platforms.
 Contracts require unique identification codes and digital signatures to be considered legally traceable.